-- They don’t release harmful vapors into the atmosphere.
+- Don’t release harmful vapors into the atmosphere.

-- They are far safer for the worker to apply, especially indoors.
+- Are far safer for the worker to apply, especially indoors.

-- They are easier and cheaper to apply because they can be sprayed on with a cheap plastic garden sprayer and don’t flash dry during warm weather.
+- Are easier and cheaper to apply because they can be sprayed on with a cheap plastic garden sprayer and don’t flash dry during warm weather.

-- They eliminate or reduce most sealer problems including bubbling and roller marks.
+- Eliminate or reduce most sealer problems including bubbling and roller marks.

 - They are often more durable.

-- They are available in high-gloss or matte finishes.
+- Are available in high-gloss or matte finishes.

-- They don’t darken the surface nearly as much as solvent-based sealers, so the surface looks much more natural.
+- Don’t darken the surface nearly as much as solvent-based sealers, so the surface looks much more natural.
 To some, that’s an advantage when installing decorative concrete.

 - Water-based acrylic cure-and-seals work just as well as solvent-based ones for curing plain concrete — again without darkening the surface.